isaacfallon/CityWeather-Insight/README.md

 ## Credits

-The application was developed by Isaac Fallon, Zac Gilfoyle, Soni Poudel and Alex de Silva.
+The application was developed by Isaac Fallon, Zac Gilfoyle, Soni Poudel and Alex da Silva.

 ### External Credits

 [StackOverflow - Simplest way of finding mode in Javascript](https://stackoverflow.com/questions/52898456/simplest-way-of-finding-mode-in-javascript) - The answer provided by user 'ggorlen' is used in the file 'weatherInformation.js' to find the most common item found in an array when sorting data fetched from the OpenWeather API.

 [Remove all elements in an array that contain a certain character [closed]](https://stackoverflow.com/questions/73674869/remove-all-elements-in-an-array-that-contain-a-certain-character) - The answer provided by user 'Laaouatni Anas' is used in the file 'weatherInformation.js' to filter our certain items in an array when sorting data fetched from the OpenWeather API.

 ## License